Strongly even-cycle decomposable graphs: Substituting a vertex

 \section{Substituting a vertex}

-\begin{THM} Let $G$ be a simple strongly even-cycle decomposable graph and let $v$ be a non-isolated vertex of $G$.
-If $H$ is a simple strongly even-cycle decomposable graph with odd number of vertices, then the substitution of $v$ by $H$ is strongly even-cycle decomposable provided that $H$ is not a triangle or $v$ has degree at least 4. \end{THM}
+Let $G$ and $H$ be simple graphs and let $v \in V(G)$.
+The \emph{substitution of $v$ by $H$ in $G$} is the graph obtained from the disjoint union of $G -v $ and $H$ by adding an edge $xy$ for all $x\in V(H)$ and all neighbors $y$ of $v$.

-\begin{proof} Let $G'$ be the substitution of $v$ by $H$.
-Let $\Sigma$ be a signing of $E(G')$ with $\abs{\Sigma}$ even.
-Our strategy will be to remove even cycles from $(G', \Sigma)$ until what is left is obviously even-cycle decomposable.
-In doing so, we do not care if the remaining graph is still obtained via a substitution, just that it is even-cycle decomposable.
+\begin{THM} Let $G$ be a simple strongly even-cycle decomposable graph, let $v$ be a non-isolated vertex of $G$, and let $H$ be a simple Eulerian graph with an odd number of vertices.
+Then the substitution of $v$ by $H$ in $G$ is strongly even-cycle decomposable, provided that $H$ is not $K_3$ or $\deg_G(v)\ge 4$. \end{THM}